1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 alto sax

-The saxophone was invented by Belgian instrument maker Adolphe Sax during the early 1840s.
-Although a relative newcomer to the woodwind family, the saxophone is perhaps the most iconic single reed instrument to exist.
-Such notoriety is certainly due in large part to its extensive use in secondary school bands, popular music and jazz.
+The saxophone was invented by Belgian instrument maker Adolphe Sax during the 1840s.
+Although a relative newcomer to the woodwind family, saxophones have enjoyed great notoriety and are extensively used in school bands, pop music, and jazz.
 Simon Haram discusses the sound and technique of the saxophone:

 All About the Saxophone (28:22)

-The oboe, English horn and bassoon use two reeds held between the player's lips, hence the name, double reeds.
-A stream of air from the player's mouth sets the reeds in motion.
-Double reeds are temperamental and players spend much of their life shaping, soaking and sucking reeds for optimal sound.
-Watch Amy Harman demonstrate the bassoon, the bass of the double reed family:
+The oboe, English horn, and bassoon use two reeds held between the player’s lips, hence their name, double-reed woodwinds.
+A stream of air from the player’s mouth sets the reeds in motion.
+Double-reed woodwinds are known for their temperamental nature, and players spend a significant portion of their lives shaping, soaking, and sucking reeds to achieve the optimal sound.
+Watch Amy Harman demonstrate the bassoon, the bass instrument of the double-reed family.

 Amy Harman introduces the bassoon (10:16)